 James Williams was born and raised in Philadelphia.
 He lived in the middle class neighborhood of Cedarbrook, with his parents and maternal grandmother.
 His father, James Williams Sr., worked as an UAW shop steward for Budd Company.
 His mother, Jane Williams, worked for IBM and the Tribune newspaper.
 Both parents worked hard to make sure he received a quality education.
 He attended St. Raymond School during his elementary school years.
 He went on to attend Bishop McDevitt High School.
 He graduated from Cabrini College with a Bachelor’s degree in History.

-After graduation he decided to follow in the footsteps of his coach and mentor, Tom O’Hora, and become a coach.
-Over the past 15 years, Williams has coached on the collegiate level at some of the finest schools in Pennsylvania.
+After graduation he decided to become a coach.
+Williams has coached on the collegiate level at some of the finest schools in Pennsylvania.
 The list includes Gwynedd Mercy University, West Chester University, Cabrini College, and Cheyney University.

 His first coaching job was Gwynedd Mercy University.
 He produced his first conference champion.
 During his stint as head coach at West Chester University, he produced five PSAC Champions and 15 of his student-athletes went on to earn All-PSAC honors.
 He also was in charge of the 10 week summer sports camp, which grossed over $600,000 annually.